andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 Primarily the script uses `pg_dump` to create a backup file, encrypt it, then push it to Amazon S3.
 We added a command to run the script daily.

 A Ruby gem called [safe](https://github.com/astrails/safe) provides a DSL for generating the commands to perform the backup.
-We used [this fork](https://github.com/mattberther/safe') which fixed some AWS issues.
+We used [this fork](https://github.com/mattberther/safe) which fixed some AWS issues.

 We also use the [whenever](https://github.com/javan/whenever) gem to generate our crontab file.
-The backup configuration for the safe gem is below.
-The configuration provides more options.
+Our configuration is below, see github for the complete set of options.
 Encryption via gpg can use public and private keys, or a simple passphrase.

 ``` ruby
 safe do